13 Visualising data with ggplot2

 - Histograms -

-Of these, we have already seen examples of geom_point
+Of these, we have already seen examples of geom_point, geom_boxplot

 13.4.1 Univariate Bar Charts through geom_bar()